Passive Income

 💡 Practical Tips

-- 1Reinvest dividends to exponentially grow your passive income.
+- 1Reinvest dividends to exponentially grow your passive income through the power of compounding.

-- 3Combine monthly and quarterly dividend stocks for cash flow every month.
+- 3Combine monthly and quarterly dividend stocks to smooth out your monthly cash flow.

 ⚠️ Common Mistakes